 Green Week is connected to Slavic rituals of celebrating the full spring and the reborn greenery (the nature fully reborn after winter) after all the tree branches had already turned green.
 Its core nature is a form of maintenance of the rhythm of the nature, with magical practices of purifying the surroundings from demons or evil spirits that might have an effect on the further process of growth towards the end of spring.
 Goal of these rituals was designed to boost nature’s fertility, the ability to grow, and to prepare the soil, crops and livestock for the upcoming summer season and the later (expectantly abundant) harvest.

 Birch-tree is particularly important in these celebrations, considered one of the most sacred trees in the Polish folklore (more about it in Polish here).
 It’s a symbol connected to ancient female aspects of the universe, regarded a symbol of fertility, youth and of powerful life.
-Birch-tree was very often used in old-Slavic rituals performed particularly by women who asked for vital powers, fertility and a good start of a vegetation cycle.
+Birch-tree was very often used in old-Slavic rituals, particularly those performed by women who asked for vital powers, fertility and for a good start of a vegetation cycle or strenght in the natural cycles of a female body.
 Usage of the birch-tree in the Polish rural customs is extremely wide, and has no match among other trees.

 Customs connected to the Green Week celebrated by the Polish people included for example: